3 Simple Tips to Save On Holiday Shopping

-In 2013, Americans spent $603 billion on the winter holidays — Christmas, Hanukkah, and Kwanzaa — far more than all the other holidays combined!
-The average person spent $730 on food, gifts, and holidays decorations.
+In 2020, Americans spent $777.35 billion on the winter holidays — Christmas, Hanukkah, and Kwanzaa — far more than all the other holidays combined!
+The average American spent $648 on just gifts for their friends, families, coworkers and others in 2021, not even including food and decorations!
 If you have a large family and/or children to buy for, your hard-earned money can often seem like it’s flying up the chimney and away on Santa’s sled at this time of the year.
 Here are a few tips to help you save money and celebrate the season without breaking the bank:

 Make a list